 Virginia Commonwealth University's Rehabilitation Research and Training Center (VCU-RRTC) is nationally recognized for its research, training, and technical assistance on employment for people with disabilities.
 GHA is contracting with VCU to provide instructional technology support to the Center for delivering the curriculum on self-employment, business ownership, and telecommuting.

-VCU-RRTC is conducting focus groups with Vocational Rehabilitation Counselors as well as a national needs assessment on the training needs of VR Counselors.
+VCU-RRTC has conducted focus groups with Vocational Rehabilitation Counselors as well as a national needs assessment on the training needs of VR Counselors.
 Finally, VCU-RRTC is assisting with the development of briefs on self-employment, business ownership, and telecommuting that will be disseminated through the Center's website.

 Joseph L. Jones II, MPA - The Harkin Institute